charlpcronje/Audit-Log-for-MariaDB-MySQL-/README.md

 ### Conclusion
 This automated trigger creation procedure facilitates comprehensive auditing across all database tables.
 It is ideal for maintaining a detailed change log, aiding in debugging, monitoring, and compliance with regulatory requirements.

----

-This `README.md` provides a complete guide to deploying and understanding the stored procedure, ensuring users can implement and potentially modify the procedure according to specific needs.
-If you have additional requirements or questions about this documentation, please let me know!